 Frederick Law Offices, PLLC provides comprehensive legal services to individuals in the Western New York area.
 Our practice areas include Social Security Disability Insurance(SSDI), Supplemental Security Income Benefits(SSI), Veterans Service Connected Benefits, New York State Disability Retirement, Public Safety Officers Benefits (PSOB), Special Education Law, Article 17-A Guardianships and Article 81 Guardianships, Supplemental Needs Trusts, Wills, Power of Attorney, Health Care Proxies and other advance directives.

 Please explore our practice areas to learn more about our services and what we can offer to you, your family, or your business.

 Social Security Disability Insurance (SSDI) & Disability Benefit Appeals

 Frederick Law Offices, PLLC is committed to helping clients obtain the Social Security Disability (SSD) benefits they deserve and serving disabled individuals and their families throughout Western New York.
-If you or a loved one has been denied for these vital public benefits, we will guide you through appeals process.
+If you or a loved one has been denied these vital public benefits, we will guide you through the appeals process.

 Supplemental Security Income Benefits (SSI)